John0n1/CamSniff/README.md

 ---

 ## Introduction

-CamSniff is a powerful reconnaissance tool for discovering and analyzing IP cameras and IoT devices.
-It performs device fingerprinting, service enumeration, endpoint detection, snapshot capture for AI analysis, and vulnerability scanning.
-The built-in web interface provides real-time visualizations, including camera feeds, network maps, geographic locations, and alerts.
+**CamSniff is a powerful reconnaissance tool for discovering, analyzing and displaying IP cameras and IoT devices.**

+- **It performs device fingerprinting, service enumeration, endpoint detection, snapshot capture for AI analysis, and vulnerability scanning.**

+- **The built-in web interface provides real-time visualizations, including camera feeds, network maps, geographic locations, and alerts.**

 <p align="center">
   <img src="https://github.com/user-attachments/assets/1ec79521-c935-4e29-bb54-b3316d978787" alt="CamSniff Screenshot" style="border: 2px solid #333; border-radius: 8px; box-shadow: 0 4px 8px rgba(0,0,0,0.3); max-width: 80%;">
 </p>

-Primarily tested on Debian-based Linux distributions (e.g., Kali, Debian, Ubuntu), CamSniff auto-installs dependencies on first run with admin privileges.
-It uses local datasets for RTSP paths (`data/rtsp_paths.csv`) and CVEs (`data/cves`) by default, avoiding network downloads.
-Radio-based features (Wi-Fi, BLE, Zigbee, Z-Wave) may not work on WSL due to hardware limitations.
+**Primarily built for Debian-based Linux distributions, CamSniff auto-installs dependencies on first run with admin privileges.**

+- **It uses local datasets for RTSP paths (`data/rtsp_paths.csv`) and CVEs (`data/cves`) by default, avoiding network downloads.
+Radio-based features (Wi-Fi, BLE, Zigbee, Z-Wave) may not work on WSL due to hardware limitations.**

 **Disclaimer:** This tool is for educational and research purposes only.
 Use responsibly and with explicit permission.
 The authors are not liable for any misuse.